-Our Members see all exhibitions first, and for free.
+Our Members see all exhibitions first, and free.

-We’ve released tickets for visits up to and including Monday 31 August.
+We’re releasing tickets for visits regularly.
 Be the first to hear about future ticket releases by subscribing to our emails or following us on social media.

 If you’re buying tickets on behalf of others, you can book up to six tickets online.
 Each person in the group must have their own individual ticket.
 Unfortunately, larger group bookings are not available, at this time.

 To avoid disappointment, please try to arrive up to 15 minutes before your time slot.
 There are two queues: a Members' and exhibition ticket queue, and a Gallery entry queue, with two-metre markings.
 Please follow government advice on social distancing.
 You can meet people from outside your household in the Gallery following government advice on social distancing.

 Latecomers will only be admitted if there is capacity to do so, and if it is safe for other visitors and our staff.

 Can I book a ticket while at the Gallery?

 For now, everyone must book online and in advance of their visit.
 If your desired time slot or day is sold out, please check back later.
 We will be releasing additional tickets as soon as it’s safe to do so.
 When inside the Gallery, you will be able to book any available tickets for future visits.